Search by Provider Name

 CENTRAL OREGON PARTNERSHIPS FOR YOUTH (COPY)

 Works to reduce trauma among children facing issues related to parental incarceration through a one-on-one volunteer mentorship program.
-Mentors spend a few hours per week with a child for a minimum of one year.
-Time is often spent attending community events or sport/recreation activities.
-Some volunteers provide academic assistance or help develop reading skills.
-Common activities are riding bikes, playing at the park, art projects, going to the movies, fishing, swimming, bowling, listening to music, going to the library, and hiking.
-Volunteers often provide a link to additional community support and work with staff who are aware of scholarship opportunities, youth enrichment programs, and other resources that assist children and families in succeeding.
+Mentors spend a few hours per week with a minimum of one year with a child.
+Time often is spent attending community events or sport/recreation activities such as riding bikes, playing at the park, art projects, going to the movies or the library, listening to music, fishing, swimming, bowling, and hiking.
+Some volunteers provide academic assistance or help develop reading skills and may provide a link to additional community support and work with staff who are aware of scholarship opportunities, youth enrichment programs, and other resources that assist children and families in succeeding.

 63333 W Highway 20